 September 2021 – July 2024

-Second weekend every 2 months – apart from September dates which will be first weekend.
+Second weekend every 2 months – apart from September dates which will be the third weekend.

 Tuition fees are paid directly to the tutor and can be broken down in instalments.

 Total Tuition fees are £3700.
 This will include: